RobotGyal/Counting-Syllables/README.md

 ## About <a name = "about"></a>

-Based on Chapter 8 of "Impractical Python Projects"
+Based on Chapter 8 of "Impractical Python Projects" book

 ## Getting Started <a name = "getting_started"></a>